 Authentic German Cheese Cake recipe: Are you looking for an original and authentic German recipe for cheese cake?
-You found the right recipe amongst all recipes that you can find online.
-This recipe is so German as it can get.
+You found the right recipe among all recipes that you can find online.
+This recipe is authentic German.
 The German Cheese Cake or Käsekuchen is one of the most popular cakes of Germany and almost everyone loves it.
 You can buy it in German cafes, and it is the cake for a Sunday afternoon coffee and cake table, and of course for the holidays.
-Kaesekuchen or German cheesecake is made with quark in Germany.
-As there is no really good quark in the USA you can use a mix out of cream cheese and sour cream or make your own quark.
-I got this recipe from a Facebook friend who lives in the USA and it is proven to work.
-Happy Baking!

 330 g flour